gabrielegilardi/RegressionGDO/README.md

-# Multivariate Linear and Logistic Regression
+# Multivariate Linear and Logistic Regression Using Gradient Descent Optimization

 ## Reference